hoangduytran/blender-manual/manual/extensions/addons.rst

 They are a few options for this:

-Bundle with :doc:`Python Wheels <python_wheels>`.
+Bundle with :doc:`Python Wheels <./python_wheels>`.
    This is the recommended way to bundle dependencies.

 Bundle other add-ons together.
    This is recommended if an add-on depends on another add-on.

    Make sure that both the individual and the combined add-on check for already registered types (Operators, Panels, ...).
-   This avoids duplications of operators and panels on the interface if the add-ons are installed as a bundle and individually.
+   This avoids duplication of operators and panels on the interface if the add-ons are installed as a bundle and individually.

 Bundle with `Vendorize <https://pypi.org/project/vendorize>`__ This can be used as a way to bundle a pure Python dependencies as a sub-module.